ThePikachuDev/radioVibe.nvim/README.md

 ### **Features**

--   **Floating ASCII Art Display**: A minimalist, animated floating window with a charming ASCII character that moves its hands and plays spinning discs.
-The animation provides a subtle visual vibe to accompany your music.
+-   **Floating ASCII Art Display**: A minimalist, animated floating window with a charming ASCII character.
 -   **Integrated Music Player**: Built-in functionality to play music files using **mpv** as a backend.
 There's no need for a separate terminal or application.
 -   **Playback Controls**: You can easily toggle playback, adjust volume, and control looping directly from Neovim commands.
 -   **Customizable**: Configure the music path, mpv executable, and animation frames to suit your preferences.